dustinpfister/blog_posts/_posts/mongodb-getting-started-with-mongoose.md

     });
 ```

+Nothing fancy here I just create an instance of a Day Model by calling mongoose.model, followed by the name of the model, and the schema of the model.
+There is a great deal more to write about when it comes to models, But this is a basic example so I will be keeping it basic.

 #### 2.2.3 - The Options object

+After I have my connection setup, and a model defined, then I define an object that will be used to create instnaces of that model, as well as get a list of them, and drop the whole databse.

 ```js
 // options for creating Days, getting Days, and Droping the database